-We have prepared for you the list of most beautiful ones, most of which are also available for rent.
+We have prepared for you the list of the 7 most majestic Croatian Lighthouses, most of which are also available for rent!

 Situated on Lastovo, in the middle of the southern side of the island, Struga guides sailors who enter the bay of Skrivena Luka.
 The lighthouse was built in 1839, at the height of 70 m, on the edge of a cliff and it offers an indeed splendid view.

-This location is known as the one where the largest coral tree of the Adriatic was pulled out, so maybe this would be a good spot do go snorkelling!
+This location is known as the one where the largest coral tree of the Adriatic was pulled out, so this would be a good spot to go snorkelling!

-One of the most recognizable lighthouses is Veli rat on the island of Dugi otok (Zadar region).
+One of the most recognizable lighthouses is the Veli Rat on the island of Dugi Otok (Zadar region).
 The „tower“ of the lighthouse emerges suddenly from the dense pine forest which covers the island.
 It's 42 meters high which makes it the highest one in the Adriatic.

 The proof that this lighthouse is indeed something special is the fact that it always had a lighthouse keeper and there has been a waiting list for the job!

-Palagruža lighthouse was built in 1875 on the little island carrying the same name, placed in the middle of the Adriatic sea, between Italian and Croatian coasts and it's technically a part of Split region.
-It is the furthest Croatian island, only 1400 m long, 300 m wide and 90 m high and best way to reach it is from Komiža on the island of Vis!.
-On it's highest point the lighthouse was built.
-The building is impressive with its size and stone, made like that to show the power of Austro-Hungarian empire, as it was the edge of the empire at the time and therefore the first thing to see when sailing up the coast.
+Palagruža lighthouse was built in 1875 on the little island carrying the same name, placed in the middle of the Adriatic Sea, between Italian and Croatian coasts and it's technically a part of the Split region.
+It is the furthest Croatian island, only 1400 m long, 300 m wide and 90 m high and the best way to reach it is from Komiža on the island of Vis!
+On its highest point, the lighthouse was built.
+The building is impressive with its size and stone, made like that to show the power of the Austro-Hungarian empire, as it was the edge of the empire at the time and therefore the first thing to see when sailing up the coast.